Piano Concerto No. 14 (Mozart)

-The Piano Concerto No. 14 in E♭ major, K. 449, by Wolfgang Amadeus Mozart was written in 1784.
+The Piano Concerto No. 14 in E♭ major, K. 449, is a composition by Wolfgang Amadeus Mozart, written in Vienna in 1784.

 History

-It is the first composition he entered into a notebook of his music he then kept for the next seven years, marking down main themes, dates of completion, and other important information.
-From this notebook we have the information that he completed the concerto on February 9, 1784.
+The Piano Concerto in E-flat is the first work that Mozart entered into a notebook of his music which he kept for the rest of his life, indicating the main themes and dates of completion of each work.
+From this primary source, we learn that he finished the concerto on February 9, 1784.

-In the same year, he wrote several concertos in succession, and in a letter to his father that May, wrote of the 15th and 16th concertos (K. 450 and 451) that he "could not choose between them" but that "the one in E flat [No. 14] does not belong at all to the same category.
+In the same year, he wrote several concertos in succession, and in a letter to his father that May, wrote of the 15th and 16th concertos (K. 450 and 451) that he "could not choose between them," but that "the one in E-flat [No. 14] does not belong at all to the same category.
 It is one of a quite peculiar kind...".
 The 14th is regarded as being the first of the mature series of concertos Mozart wrote, and indeed, commentators such as Girdlestone and Hutchings valued it as one of the best, particularly as all three movements are of the highest standard.

+Like his earlier concertos, Nos.
+11, K. 413, 12, K. 414, and 13, K. 415, Mozart wrote the E-flat Piano Concerto for his subscription concerts, "either with a large orchestra with wind instruments or merely a quattro" [with string quartet].